developer-friendly/blog/docs/posts/0008-k8s-federated-oidc.md

 system to another.

-We covered why it is crucial to avoid storing long-lived credentials and the benefits of employing OIDC for the task authentication.
+We covered why it is crucial to avoid storing long-lived credentials and the benefits of employing OIDC for the task of authentication.

 If you haven't read that one already, here's a recap:

 - [x] OIDC is an authentication protocol that allows the identities in one system to authenticate to another system.
 - [x] It is based on OAuth 2.0 and JSON Web Tokens (JWT).
-- [x] Storing long-lived credentials is risky and should be avoided.
+- [x] Storing long-lived credentials is risky and should be avoided at all cost if possible.
 - [x] OIDC provides a secure way to authenticate identities without storing long-lived credentials.
 - [x] It is widely used in modern applications and systems.
 - [x] The hard requirements is that both the Service Provider and the Identity Provider must be OIDC compliant.
+- [x] With OIDC you will only keep the identities and their credentials in one system and authenticate them to another system without storing any long-lived credentials.
+The former is called the ^^Identity Provider^^ and the latter is called the ^^Service Provider^^.

 We also covered a practical example of authenticating GitHub runners to AWS IAM by establishing a trust relationship between GitHub and AWS using OIDC.